What States Have Real Estate Reciprocity With Michigan?

 Michigan Licenses Outside the State

 If you get your Michigan real estate license, you may also wonder if you can practice in another state.
 The answer is “yes.”
 But just as Michigan’s LARA board can decide your fate, other states can do the same to you.
-Right now, there are five states that accept a Michigan real estate license:
+Right now, five states accept a Michigan real estate license:

 • Alabama